 8) Brockenhurst to Lyndhurst – The walk along bike track

-Most of this walking route in the New Forest is along bike track.
-Don’t be fooled though into thinking it will be dry.
+Right in the heart of the New Forest, most of this walking route is along bike track.
+However, don’t be fooled into thinking it will be dry.
 If you do this walk in the winter, you will mostly likely be walking along a muddy path and then some very wet marshland.

 Read more: Tips for hiking in rain and wet weather

-I would recommend starting this walk in Brockenhurst, with Lyndhurst being the halfway mark, it would be a lovely place to stop for lunch and to explore before walking back to Brockenhurst.
+The starting point for this walk is Brockenhurst, with Lyndhurst being the halfway mark.
+However, feel free to start at either end.
 Both towns are linked by a short bus journey if you end up deciding to walk just one way.

 Read more: Brockenhurst to Lyndhurst circular – full guide

-9) Brockenhurst to Beaulieu – The longest of the walks in the New Forest
+9) Brockenhurst to Beaulieu walk – The longest one in the New Forest

 If you choose to do this walk, you need to commit to it.
 Transport links are limited in Beaulieu.
 You can get buses from there, but they don’t go back to Brockenhurst.